rspec/rspec-metagem/features/built_in_matchers/README.md

 ## Truthiness and existentialism

-    actual.should be_true  # passes if actual is anything but nil or false actual.should be_false # passes if actual is nil or false actual.should be_nil   # passes if actual is nil actual.should be       # passes if actual is not nil
+    actual.should be_true  # passes if actual is truthy (not nil or false) actual.should be_false # passes if actual is falsy (nil or false) actual.should be_nil   # passes if actual is nil actual.should be       # passes if actual is truthy (not nil or false)

 ## Expecting errors